 - Under night vision, shine a stronger IR light back

-Seeing clearly VS barely seeing it makes a huge difference, and sometimes it’s life and death.
+Seeing clearly VS barely seeing it makes a huge difference.

 Please see the illustration below: